Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 • Pemba Channel (West Pemba)

-Another great diving area in Zanzibar, which is the one we recommend, is the reef offshore Jambiani, in the southeast.
-This reef is not protected by a conservation area yet, but it is probably the best spot to dive in Unguja.
+Another great diving area in Zanzibar, which we recommend, is the reef offshore Jambiani in the southeast.
+This reef is not yet protected by a conservation area, but it is probably the best dive site on Unguja.

-Jambiani is still an off-beat area for scuba with only two diving operators using it, so you’ll likely have a much more private diving experience compared to the other locations.
+Jambiani is still an offbeat area for scuba, with only two diving operators operating there, so you’ll likely have a much more private diving experience compared to other locations.

 PADI Diving Schools/Centers in Zanzibar